mik-jozef/chalk/notes/spec-notes.md

 Null main(?IOstream io, ?OStream err);
 ```
 warn on unused files and folders
-repo should have `config` folder containing all the garbage that IDEs and various
+repo should have `config` or `local` folder containing all the garbage that IDEs
-  tools usually place to the root folder
+  and various tools usually place to the root folder
-  `config/local` should be ignored by version control
+  `config` / `local` should be ignored by version control
-Should the chalk compiler warn about proofs that take to long?
+Should the chalk compiler warn about proofs that take too long to verify?
   It should be at least able to measure how muh time is spent
   on what parts of compilation.
 what is the semantics of `T a() => a()`? an out-of-thin-air (spurious) value?
+  it should be valid iff T has only one instance, else it should be error:
+  a is not a well-defined function
 is it ok to have a reference to invalid memory if it is provably never used?
   memory is considered invalid after destructor is called.
 Can it be called
   explicitly?